rnb3ds/docs-site/docs/en/httpc/api-reference/errors.md

 ## See Also

 - [Error Handling](../advanced/error-handling) - Complete error handling guide
-- [Constants and Enums](./constants) - BodyKind and other constant references
+- [Constants and Types](./constants) - BodyKind and other constants reference
 - [Retry and Fault Tolerance](../guides/retry-fault-tolerance) - Retry strategy guide